 by Teri Clement, Director of School Transformation, E3 Alliance

 As we move to recovery, Teri points out key strategies in accelerating change in light of the opportunities the pandemic revealed to educators.
 For us in Central Texas, moving forward together allows us to collectively impact the region.
-Join us for the Blueprint for Educational Change Summit as we Accelerate Change Together.

 Yes, the COVID-19 pandemic presented increased stressors, anxiety-inducing uncertainties, and complex dilemmas for our schools.
 There will be more pain points ahead, no doubt.
 There is also an opportunity to recognize some unexpected but welcome gains that, if properly leveraged, could catapult our schools over some long-standing barriers and into a new era of innovation and progress.